HELIOS APP (Viking Centro App)

 By combining strategies from the MVP Canvas and Lean UX methodologies, we determined the exact point to deliver a basic yet robust product that addresses the primary needs of clients while ensuring a clear and enjoyable user journey.

-Easy to update - easy to maintain
+Easy to update - Easy to maintain

 Thanks to the coder’s expertise, we were able to develop an organized product that effectively meets the needs of the gym’s clients.
 However, the cornerstone of the project is its focus on continuous improvement, driven by feedback from stakeholders.